-When a person donates, they are helping find better ways to diagnose and treat the millions of people living with Alzheimer’s disease and related dementias.
+When a person chooses brain donation, they are choosing to help find better ways to diagnose and treat the 50 million people living with Alzheimer’s disease and other neurodegenerative diseases.

 Some of the most exciting advances and discoveries come from studying brain tissue, which is why we need your help.

 Details of the donor’s medical history are collected and a careful examination of the donation is performed.
 A neuropathology report will then be sent to families on the type and levels of pathology found, helping family members assess their risks for developing dementia or other neurologic diseases.